 Manual rear door child safety locks are standard.
-They are operated individually in each rear doors by activating a mechanical locking device in the door end.
+They are operated individually for each of the rear doors by opening the door and activating a mechanical locking device in the door end.
 In locked position, the door cannot be opened from inside.